Bee fly visiting Black-eyed Susan (Rudbeckia hirta). Photo by Shang-Yao Peter Lin

 Wild Pollinator Partners was started by two Fletcher Wildlife Garden volunteers, who saw a need for more information among the many people who want to help pollinators.
 Our aim is to connect those people – residents, teachers, researchers, community groups, organizations, and others who support pollinators in our region – and to share information, resources, and experience.

-Because we’re local, we’ll also be holding informal workshops, nature walks, and site visits to demonstration gardens.
+Because we’re local, we also hold informal workshops, nature walks, and site visits to demonstration gardens.
 (See Upcoming activities)

 If you’re interested in helping wild pollinators – bees, wasps, flies, butterflies, and others — we hope you’ll join us here, on Facebook, and in person.